aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 Developers can show any hidden row or column by calling the [**UnhideRow**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/unhiderow) and [**UnhideColumn**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/unhidecolumn) methods of the [**Cells**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/cells) collection respectively.
 Both methods take two parameters:

-- **Row or column index** - the index of a row or column that is used to show the specific row or column.
+- **Row or column index** – the index of a row or column that is used to show the specific row or column.
-- **Row height or column width** - the row height or column width assigned to the row or column after unhiding.
+- **Row height or column width** – the row height or column width assigned to the row or column after unhiding.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-RowsColumns-Hiding-UnhidingRowsAndColumns-1.cs" >}}

 {{% alert color="primary" %}}

-While making a hidden column visible, if you need to restore it to previously assigned width or to its original width, please unhide the column with a negative width.
-For example: worksheet.Cells.UnhideColumn(5, -1)
+While making a hidden column visible, if you need to restore it to its previously assigned width or its original width, please unhide the column with a negative width.
+For example: `worksheet.Cells.UnhideColumn(5, -1)`

 {{% /alert %}}

 ### **Hide Rows and Columns**

 Developers can hide a row or column by calling the [**HideRow**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/hiderow) and [**HideColumn**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/hidecolumn) methods of the [**Cells**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/cells) collection respectively.
-Both methods take the row and column index as a parameter to hide the specific row or column.
+Both methods take the row or column index as a parameter to hide the specific row or column.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-RowsColumns-Hiding-HidingRowsAndColumns-1.cs" >}}

 {{% alert color="primary" %}}

 It is also possible to hide a row or column by setting the row height or column width to 0 respectively.

 {{% /alert %}}